Change Acceleration and Detection: Problem formulation

-We now turn to the change-point model.
-We denote by $\pi_0$ the probability that the change has occurred before observing any response and by $\Pi_{t}$ the \textit{conditional} probability that the change happens at time $t \geq 1$, i.e.,
+and we set $\cF_0 \equiv \{\emptyset, \Omega\}$.
+We denote by $\pi_0$ the probability that the change has occurred before observing any response, and by $\Pi_{t}$ the conditional probability that the change happens at time $t$ given the current treatment and all past treatments and responses, i.e.,

+We assume that treatments are selected sequentially based on the already acquired responses and that the latent change-point, $\Theta$, can be inferred from the observed responses and influenced by the assigned treatments.
+Figure \ref{fig:model} provides a graphical illustration of this setup, which we define formally next by specifying the treatment assignment model, the response model, and the change-point model.